MIC-DKFZ/nnUNet/documentation/expected_epoch_times.md

 version we used is 8.1.0.77.
 You should be seeing similar numbers when you run the benchmark on your server/workstation.
 Note that fluctuations of a couple of seconds are normal!

-Important: Compiling pytorch from source is currently mandatory for best performance!
+IMPORTANT: Compiling pytorch from source is currently mandatory for best performance!
 Pytorch 1.8 does not have working tensorcore acceleration for 3D convolutions when installed with pip or conda!

+IMPORTANT: A100 and V100 are very fast with the newer cuDNN versions and need more CPU workers to prevent bottlenecks, set the environment variable `nnUNet_n_proc_DA=XX` to increase the number of data augmentation workers.
+Recommended: 20 for V100, 32 for A100.
+Datasets with many input modalities (BraTS: 4) require A LOT of CPU and should be used with even larger values for `nnUNet_n_proc_DA`

 |                                   | A100 40GB (DGX A100) 400W | V100 32GB SXM3 (DGX2) 350W | V100 32GB PCIe 250W | Quadro RTX6000 24GB 260W | Titan RTX 24GB 280W | RTX 2080 ti 11GB 250W | Titan Xp 12GB 250W |